Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 Sadly, the laws of nature dictate that the fruit be forbidden and such a thing is impossible indeed.
 It would seem this side project was never meant to be; ended before it could begin…

 Nah, I’m just kidding.
-Someone gave me this handy voltage regulator link datasheet that will work a treat and do just what I need.
+Someone gave me this handy voltage regulator datasheet that will work a treat and do just what I need.

 image

 Before we get to that, though, you may be wondering how this in any way is connected to my motor.
 Good question.
 The answer is that it's not.
 Or, at least, not directly.
-To make the regeneration circuit, I’ll need to use voltage regulators and also the knowledge and skill to be able to do this and implement them.
+To make the regeneration circuit, I’ll need to use voltage regulators and therefore the knowledge and skills to be able to implement them.
 I do not have this so this side project lets me kill two birds with one stone by letting me gain experience and practice with voltage regulators (a useful thing in its own right) and also helping me to be able to capture more pocket monsters.

 ##### The Process